Student Code of Conduct and Community Standards

 • Residence Hall Expulsion: The student permanently loses privileges to live and/or visit the campus residence halls.

-• Disciplinary Dismissal from the College (Expulsion): The student is permanently expelled from the College, based on the decision from the Appeals Panel, terminating all rights and privileges as a student of the College.
+• Disciplinary Dismissal from the University (Expulsion): The student is permanently expelled from the University, based on the decision from the Appeals Panel, terminating all rights and privileges as a student of the University.

 • Students may be subject to other consequences and/or sanctions, as deemed appropriate following the Administrative Review and/or Appeal Hearing.